aryaphalke2003/Garbage_Detection_App/README.md

 # ecotags

-A new Flutter application that helps users track and reduce their carbon footprint by providing suggestions for eco-friendly choices and tracking progress over time.
+A new Flutter application that helps users track and reduce their carbon footprint!

 ## Getting Started

 This project is a starting point for a Flutter application.
 Follow these steps to get started:

 ### Get the Flutter SDK

 1. Download and install the latest release of the Flutter SDK from the official [Flutter website](https://flutter.dev/docs/get-started/install).

 2. Extract the zip file and place the contained `flutter` folder in the desired installation location.

 ### Update your path